PseudoNuke/Calculator/Subtraction.md

 ### Scenario: Converse operation

   Given: the calculator is ON
-  And I type in "operand2"
+  And I type in "operand two"
   And I press "minus"
-  And I type in "operand1"
+  And I type in "operand one"
   Then I see the "subtracted number" as the result